18 Modern Flooring Options to Refresh Your Antique Home

 (Riviera in Menton by Palmetto Road)

 Victorians aren’t the only antique homes dotting the country!
-This lighter coloration from Beauflor’s Eternity collection is ideal for post-war ranches, split-levels and bungalows from coast to coast.
+This lighter coloration from Beauflor’s Hydrana collection is ideal for post-war ranches, split-levels and bungalows from coast to coast.
 And, because the laminate material has an attached, water-rated pad, it’s water resistant, incredibly durable and excellent for soundproofing the pitter-patter of tiny feet (and big ones, too!) on the different levels in your house.

-(Eternity in Texas Brown by Beauflor)
+(Hydrana in Texas Brown by Beauflor)

 Charleston isn’t just known for its ironwork.
 The historic homes on display in the Battery and further afield are filled with exquisite wood details, which Veranda perfectly captured in this Lowcountry-inspired collection of wide-plank engineered wood flooring.
 The French Oak boards are exposed to a fuming technique and then wire brushed to achieve their centuries-old appeal.
 Plus, their extra-thick 4 mm face gives homeowners the ability to sand and refinish these floors like solid hardwood--truly, the best of both worlds.

 Maximize your entertaining space and the flow of your antique home by using the same beautiful floors throughout.
 Tarkett lets you do exactly that with their ProGen line of waterproof flooring.
 It’s rated for three-season use, making it a fine finish for sunrooms and enclosed porches and decks as well as your other interior spaces.

 All of us at Twenty & Oak want you to be head-over-heels for the floors in your antique home.
 We curated our entire selection of solid hardwood, engineered wood, vinyl plank tile, and laminate wood flooring with true L-O-V-E in mind.